All Products

 • Sync Request

-lifecycle: indicates the storage class conversion or object deletion operations that are triggered by lifecycle rules.
+lifecycle: indicates the storage class conversion or object deletion actions that are triggered by lifecycle rules.

-Can I create a lifecycle rule to remove delete markers and delete the current versions of objects at the same time?
+Can I create a lifecycle rule that removes object delete markers and deletes current object versions?

-No, you cannot create a lifecycle rule to remove delete markers and delete the current versions of objects at the same time.
+No, you cannot create a lifecycle rule that removes object delete markers and deletes current object versions.
 You can create a lifecycle rule to remove delete markers.
 After you remove the delete markers, you can create a lifecycle rule to delete the current versions of objects.

-Can I use a lifecycle rule that is based on the last modified time to convert the storage class of an object from IA to standard?
+Can I create a lifecycle rule that is based on the last modified time of objects to convert the storage class of an object from IA to Standard?

-No, you cannot use a lifecycle rule to convert the storage class of an object from IA to standard.
+No, you cannot create a lifecycle rule to convert the storage class of an object from IA to Standard.
 You can use one of the following methods to convert the storage class of an object from IA to Standard:

 • Call the CopyObject operation